startadaywithasmile/startadaywithasmile.github.io/_posts/2021-4-8-presentation.md

 ---
 layout: post
-title: /presentation/ How an epoch-making movie is made
+title: How an epoch-making movie is made
 ---

-presentation
+Presentation

 ## Theme ##
 ----